CoffeeJunkiee/coffeejunkiee.github.io/_pages/about.md

 ---

 Welcome!
-My name is Sam Paredes (CoffeeJunkie), I am a cybersecurity student origillary from Colombia and currently living in the US.
+My name is Sam Paredes (CoffeeJunkie), I am a cybersecurity student originally from Colombia and currently living in the US.

 My main interests include penetration testing, malware analysis, OSINT, and programming.
 However, I always enjoy building and breaking all sorts of systems.
 I'm currently working towards my OSCP (Offensive Security Certified Professional) certification and completing my major in cybersecurity.